antirose/CovidInfectionAnalysis/README.md

 # Data transformation

 •	Convert strings to numbers using pd.get_dummies
-•	Split the data into training and testing:
+•	Split the data into training and testing
 •	Split the data into training and testing using StandardScaler() and X_train_scaled = X_scaler.transform(X_train) X_test_scaled = X_scaler.transform(X_test)

 •	We tried different Machine learning algorithm: Since our data is labeled, we used Supervised learning.
-We will focus on Regression models because we are using datae to make predictions in a contunuous form.
+We focused on Regression models because we are using data to make predictions in a continuous form.

 # Supervised learning and Models:
 we used several models:
-* OLS model- Ordinary Least Squares (OLS)
+* Ordinary Least Squares (OLS)
 * Linear regression
 * SVM support vector machine
-* ARIMA for Time series model
+* ARIMA for Time series

-* OLS model- Ordinary Least Squares (OLS): can predict an output value with an acceptable error margin, based on a set of known input parameters.
+* OLS model can predict an output value with an acceptable error margin, based on a set of known input parameters.

 <img width="758" alt="Screen Shot 2022-04-02 at 12 17 49 AM" src="https://user-images.githubusercontent.com/91306158/161373275-b7a1e8b2-3695-45c0-9f47-286dd385e76f.png">